 This year Lucideon was invited to speak by Dr. Luc Vandeperre at the annual Summer School situated within the Centre for Advanced Structural Ceramics (CASC), Imperial College London.
-Dr. Vandeperre of Imperial College London has taken a keen interest in the work done by the Field Enhanced Sintering Team in not only revolutionising the sintering process but in scaling it up to an industrial manufacturing process.
+Dr. Vandeperre of Imperial College London has taken a keen interest in the work done by the Flash Sintering Team in not only revolutionizing the sintering process but in scaling it up to an industrial manufacturing process.

-The lecture given included a background to Field Enhanced Sintering as well as latest experimentation on white ware sintering.
+The lecture given included a background to Flash Sintering as well as latest experimentation on white ware sintering.
 It generated considerable interest amongst the attendees, from both industry and academia.

-05 August 2014 - Much progress has been made in our experimentation of the application of field enhanced technology to tileware.
+05 August 2014 - Much progress has been made in our experimentation of the application of flash sintering technology to tileware.

-The electrode material selection is also important as different materials can operate more effectively, depending on the choice of ceramic body which is to be sintered with field enhanced technology.
+The electrode material selection is also important as different materials can operate more effectively, depending on the choice of ceramic body which is to be sintered with flash sintering technology.

-Electric field sintering parameters are another variable which have to be configured for individual bodies; with the use of SEM, XRD and mechanical testing it has been possible to determine which parameters result in a homogenously sintered tile under field enhanced sintering conditions.
+Flash sintering parameters are another variable which have to be configured for individual bodies; with the use of SEM, XRD and mechanical testing it has been possible to determine which parameters result in a homogenously sintered tile under flash sintering conditions.

-We have selected a range of power requirements for the electrical systems which are to be used to examine the application of field enhanced technology on larger tile samples.
+We have selected a range of power requirements for the electrical systems which are to be used to examine the application of flash sintering technology on larger tile samples.
 The initial power supply units have been designed and specified.

-We have also begun to place orders for the delivery of the electromechanical parts which have been designed to ensure we are able to apply the field enhanced sintering system to larger tileware pieces.
+We have also begun to place orders for the delivery of the electromechanical parts which have been designed to ensure we are able to apply the flash sintering system to larger tileware pieces.

-Field Enhanced Sintering - The development of field enhanced sintering systems has generated new knowledge for us – we are busy exploring a number of beneficial effects of the technology on processing a broader range of materials.
+Flash Sintering - The development of flash sintering systems has generated new knowledge for us – we are busy exploring a number of beneficial effects of the technology on processing a broader range of materials.
 This is proving to be exciting work that bodes well for future technology applications.

 30 January 2014 - Our prototype testing furnace has been delivered and the team have been working very hard setting up/testing our power supply and implementing control systems, alongside insitu experimental analysis equipment.
 Andrew, our Senior Mechanical Design Engineer has been busy putting up all the mechanical architecture that we require for testing various electrode setups.
 The Electrical and Controls design team have ensured that the power supply and controls systems are safe to use under any set parameters.
 The yellow cage which surrounds the kiln is one such safety feature.
 The setup is now complete to test ceramic pieces for phase one of the transition from laboratory scale to industrial setting.
 We will keep you posted on prototype progress as we move forward.